maxbundscherer/DD7MB/docs/index.md

 - CallSign: DD7MB
 - Radio-ID (DMR): 2631609

+I am mainly active on HF at the moment.
 When I'm active, I usually listen on the local FM analogue and DMR repeaters (Brandmeister Network - Talkgroups 26284, 26391).

 If you want the message to arrive (reliably), please send it by e-mail.